Sacramento’s Solid Waste Fees Going Up Due To New State Composting Mandate

 SACRAMENTO (CBS13) — Sacramentans will be seeing an increase in their solid waste disposal rates after the city council approved a new plan.

-Council members unanimously approved the hike on Tuesday.READ MORE: Deadly Crash Blocks Highway 49 Near Amador-Calaveras County Line
+Council members unanimously approved the hike on Tuesday.READ MORE: Deadly Hit-And-Run Crash Has El Camino Avenue Overpass Closed; Business 80 Open

-It comes as a new state requirement for cities to collect and compost food waste goes into effect.READ MORE: Box Truck Crashes Near Oroville After Noticing Road Construction Traffic A Little Too Late
+It comes as a new state requirement for cities to collect and compost food waste goes into effect.READ MORE: Old Peach Tree Mall Building In Linda Demolished After History Of Flood And Fire

 Residents are expected to see an average monthly solid waste bill increase of $3.83.
 By 2024, that increase is expected to hit $11.49.
-The first increase will be taking effect by April 1 and the city will start collecting the food waste by July.MORE NEWS: 16-Year-Old Girl Left With Life-Threatening Injuries In Antelope Shooting
+The first increase will be taking effect by April 1 and the city will start collecting the food waste by July.MORE NEWS: Bringing Hollywood To Auburn, Local Company Creates Film Hub In Placer County

 City leaders say the higher rates will also help streets to be swept more often.